pambushdev-test-org/dividend-analyzer/README.rst

 Usage
 ------------------
-1. In the app root folder, make a file called **.env**
-2. The .env file contains environment variable for the app.
+1. In the app root folder, make a file called **.env**.
+The .env file contains environment variable for the app.
 See the Environment Variables section below on how to setup.
-3. python setup.py
-4. python build/lib/dividend-analyzer/main.py
+2. python dividend-analyzer/dividend-analyzer.py

 App store data for each ticker in **.csv** files in the **data** folder for each ticker.
 The data in these files are analyzed for changes in both dividend rate and yield.
 If there are changes, a report will be generated an then emailed to the configured recipient under RECEIVER in the **.env** file.
 The report will show the deltas of the dividend rate and yields of the tickers that changed based on the reference data received.